22 Tips to Optimize Your Kindle Reading Experience

 The Kindle already has an insanely long battery life that can last for several weeks at a time.
 However, if you wish to extend the battery life of your Kindle, you can activate airplane mode.
 To activate airplane mode, swipe down from the top of the Kindle screen and tap the airplane icon.
 By doing this, your Kindle won’t be able to connect to any Bluetooth or Wi-Fi networks.
 Leave it on airplane mode unless you’ve got to download a new book.

 Kindle has a web browser to access the web.
-The experimental browser on your Kindle is based on Amazon’s Silk browser and is designed for speed and efficiency.
 It is not the most capable, but you can browse a basic version of the web, Which is pretty cool.
-To access the experimental browser, go to Home Screen→Click Three dots on the Right Top corner→select “Experimental Browser.”
+To access the browser, go to Home Screen→Click Three dots on the Right Top corner→select “Web Browser.”

 This is not a tip and trick but a simple reminder.
 You can wirelessly charge your Kindle.
 Unfortunately, only Kindle Paperwhite Signature Edition supports it.